hyperlane-xyz/v2-docs/README.md

 ### Looking to integrate Hyperlane?

 Check out the [getting started guide](developers/getting-started.md) for everything you need to start building with Hyperlane.
-If you run into an issues or have any questions, [join our discord](https://discord.gg/hyperlane) to get support from the community of Hyperlane builders!
+If you run into an issue or have any questions, [join our discord](https://discord.gg/hyperlane) to get support from the community of Hyperlane builders!

 ### Want to learn more about the protocol?